earthlab-education/Earth-Analytics-2023-01-Intro/textbook/create-portfolio-website/00-create-portfolio-website.md

 ***

 ## Step 5: Check on your webpage
-Check in on your webpage to see how it is doing by opening the link **`https://username.github.io/repository-name/`** in a **new tab** in your web browser.
-Here, you'll need to replace `username` with your GitHub username and `repository-name` with the name of the repository that you created above.
+Check in on your webpage to see how it is doing by opening the link **`https://username.github.io/`** in a **new tab** in your web browser.
+Here, you'll need to replace `username` with your GitHub username.
 Once you see your name (or whatever text you added to your `index.md` file in **Step 2**) appear as a Markdown header, then you know your webpage is working!

 :::{note}

 Sometimes your webpage can take a minute or so to build so _be patient_ and refresh every 30 seconds or so until the page is done building.
+You can track the progress in the `Actions` tab.
 :::

 ***